Funnel Flares Sleeves and Couplings

 Busada makes all kinds of flared tubing and belled tubing . . . hundreds of kinds . . . and we cater to our customer’s unusual needs.
 We flare and bell butyrate, polycarbonate, PETG, PVC and other thermoplastics.
 We also flare and bell our bends.

 Pictured left: A Sleeved Bell Reducer: We do not recommend connecting tubing and bends with traditional couplings (as in PVC lines).
 Pneumatic conveyance systems need smooth connections, and the traditional PVC-type coupling joint can damage conveyance materials.
-As Busada 200 Tubing maintains a .005 tolerance in wall thicknesses, we prefer to make our own coupling sleeves.
+Our Busada 200 Tubing maintains a .005 tolerance in wall thicknesses, so coupling with clear sleeves is clean and preferable.
 Pictured above is a solvent-welded sleeve on the flare side with four axial cuts on the sleeve side.
 The cuts allow for clamping of the sleeve on a straight tube or bend with hose clamps.

 Finally, PVC reducing bushings remain an option.
 Besides losing transparency, the PVC funnel angle of 30° can bump and ding the conveyance material.
 Nevertheless, we can flare out tubing to pipe dimensions and bond to PVC.